Summary of Scoliosis Facts

 You may also use a detection method called Adam's forward bend test.
 Have your child do a full forward bend to see if the ribs stick out, especially on the right side.
 If your child appears out of line using any of these views, he or she may have a spinal curvature.
 A trained posture analysis expert will help you determine if your child needs early stage scoliosis intervention.

 Scoliosis often runs in the family.
 Although it's thought to afflict girls more often, your boys will be just as likely to develop it.
 Remind your pediatrician to check your children for scoliosis, especially if it runs in the family.
-If mild scoliosis is detected, a new saliva test called a Scoliscore measures 28 indicators that can predict the probability that the mild curve will progress over 45 degrees before the child is done growing.

 The Cobb Angle